Prediction of the Cosmic Evolution of the CO-Luminosity Functions: Abstract

 \section{Abstract}

 We predict the emission line luminosity functions (LFs) of the first 10 rotational transitions of $\rm ^{12}C^{16}O$ in galaxies at redshift $z=0$ to $z=10$.
 This prediction relies on a recently presented simulation of the molecular cold gas content in $\sim3\cdot10^7$ evolving galaxies based on the Millennium Simulation.
 We combine this simulation with a model for the conversion between molecular mass and CO-line intensities, which incorporates the following mechanisms: (i) molecular gas is heated by the CMB, starbursts (SBs), and active galactic nuclei (AGNs); (ii) molecular clouds in dense or inclined galaxies can overlap; (iii) compact gas can attain a smooth distribution in the densest part of disks; (iv) CO-luminosities scale with metallicity changes between galaxies; (v) CO-luminosities are always detected against the CMB.
 We analyze the relative importance of these effects and predict the cosmic evolution of the CO-LFs.
 The most notable conclusion is that the detection of regular galaxies (i.e.~no AGN, no massive SB) at high $z\gtrsim7$ in CO-emission will be dramatically hindered by the weak contrast against the CMB, in contradiction to earlier claims that CMB-heating will ease the detection of high-redshift CO.
-The full simulation of extragalactic CO-lines and the predicted CO-LFs at any redshift can be accessed online\footnote{http://www.g-vo.org/Millennium/, prior registration required} and they should be useful for the modeling of CO-line surveys with future telescopes, such as ALMA, the LMT, or the SKA.
+The full simulation of extragalactic CO-lines and the predicted CO-LFs at any redshift can be accessed online\footnote{http://s-cubed.physics.ox.ac.uk/, go to ``S$^3$-SAX-Box''} and they should be useful for the modeling of CO-line surveys with future telescopes, such as ALMA, the LMT, and the SKA.